-Hip abduction.
 On hands and knees, with the spine neutral, lift one leg up and straighten it behind you, parallel to the floor.
 Move the leg out to the side and hold for a few seconds.
 Repeat with the other leg.

-Side plank abduction.
+You're going to feel this in your glutes, hip abductors, and abdominals.
 In proper side plank position, lift the top leg up and hold it.
 Repeat on the other side.

 Targeting the right muscles is important, but there are also great overall glute exercises that hit other important muscles, like the hamstrings.